Pixpipe/pixpipejs/cookbook/readme.md

 ```
 You know how a threshold works, right? under a certain value a pixel is set to black and over, it's set to white.
 But, we have to take in consideration two more things:
 1. Our image may have more than 8bit per pixel (standard [0, 255]) but could be float [0.0, 1.0], 12bit ints [0, 4096], 16bits ints [0, 65535], etc.
 2. Our image may have 1, or 3 or 4 or more channels.
-For the sake of simplicity, we will make this filter compatible with single band (intensity), 3 bands (RGB) and 4 bands (RGBA).
+For the sake of simplicity, we will make this filter compatible with single band (intensity), 3 bands (RGB) and 4 bands (RGBA) images.

-Still, we want out filter to have buit-in default values for the `threshold`, the value to give when under(`lowValue`), the value to give when over (`highValue`) and also if we should preserve the transparency in case of RGBA images (`preserveAlpha`).
+Still, we want our filter to have built-in default values for the `threshold`, the value to give when under(`lowValue`), the value to give when over (`highValue`) and also if we should preserve the transparency in the case of RGBA images (`preserveAlpha`).

 ### The \_run() method
 All the following takes place in the scope of the `_run()` method, like here: